 2. Can we assume nested geometries throughout?
 Your answer: “The universe we live in is not nested at all.
 On the contrary, larger levels of structure are quite different from smaller levels.
 Larger levels bring qualitatively new structures.
 For example, a galaxy does not look like a big star, and a star does not look like a big planet, and a planet does not look like a big elephant, and an elephant does not look like a big bacterium, and a bacterium does not look like a big atom.”

-I’ll readily admit that I was disappointed with this answer.
+I’ll readily admit that I was disappointed with this part of your answer.
 It seemed to me that the hexagonal structures in chemistry were the first bellwether that geometries were somehow pervasive throughout the universe, seen or unseen.
 My first thought was to the various carbon structures, then up to the symmetry structures of cells and then down to the symmetry structures in physics and Wigner’s classifications.
 If there are large scale and small scale symmetries, why can’t we explore possible ways to link them up?
 Of course, I am thinking that symmetry groups become increasingly rich, embedded, nested, and combinatorial as we start to go smaller than particle physics, i.e. below Notation 67.
 I would hypostatize that everything below Notation 67 is increasingly an expression of basic geometries and that these geometries continue within each notation.
 We see the expressions that manifest within the visible part of the doubling, but do not see all the inherent geometries that are the deep infrastructure, including all the spheres from the first notations creating an intense fabric that envelopes the universe!
 It is a rather different view of Michaelson-Morely’s ether.

 3. Is there any particular recent work to which you would want us to take note?
 I want to re-open the entire history of renormalization of which you had a most significant role.
 If Newton’s absolute space-and-time is wrong, and our nascent model is closer to the truth, I would love your counsel to see how such a configuration might effect the decisions to renormalize.